- Artisan/UPA

 Azorean Government certifies "Registos do Senhor Santo Cristo dos Milagres" with craft Geographical Indication seal

-The Crafts and Design Center of the Azores is a service of the Regional Secretariat for Youth, Professional Qualification and Employment, which is responsible for implementing regional policies in the area of regional handicrafts.
+The Crafts and Design Center of the Azores is a service of the Regional Secretariat for Youth, Housing and Employment, which is responsible for implementing regional policies in the area of regional handicrafts.

 It is time to embody a strategy of valorization and credibility of arts and crafts, as a platform for affirming identity and culture, adding measures that improve the skills and qualifications of artisans and further promote the development of Azorean crafts, underlining the importance it should assume in boosting the local economy.